-All content below is taken in its entirety from the CDC Td Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/td.pdf
+All content below is taken in its entirety from the Centers for Disease Control and Prevention (CDC) Td vaccine information statement (VIS) -- www.cdc.gov/vaccines/hcp/vis/vis-statements/td.html.

 Why get vaccinated?

-Td vaccine can protect adolescents and adults from tetanus and diphtheria.
-Td is usually given as a booster dose every 10 years but it can also be given earlier after a severe and dirty wound or burn.
+Td is usually given as a booster dose every 10 years, or after 5 years in the case of a severe and dirty wound or burn.

-Td may safely be given at the same time as other vaccines.
+Td may be given at the same time as other vaccines.

 Risks of a vaccine reaction

 Pain, redness, or swelling where the shot was given, mild fever, headache, feeling tired, and nausea, vomiting, diarrhea, or stomachache sometimes happen after Td vaccination.

 People sometimes faint after medical procedures, including vaccination.
 Tell your provider if you feel dizzy, or have vision changes or ringing in the ears.